Critical configurations for three projective views: Key results from the two-view case

-\begin{remark} The theorem requires the quadric to contain a pair of permissible lines in order for the configuration to be critical.
-In fact, these two lines are the pre-images of the two epipoles $e_{Q_1}^{2},e_{Q_2}^{1}$ of $F_Q$ (where $F_Q$ denotes the fundamental form of the two cameras in the conjugate configuration). \end{remark}
+\begin{remark} The theorem requires the quadric to contain a pair of permissible lines for the configuration to be critical.
+These two lines are the pre-images of the two epipoles $e_{Q_1}^{2},e_{Q_2}^{1}$ of $F_Q$ (where $F_Q$ denotes the fundamental form of the two cameras in the conjugate configuration). \end{remark}

-\begin{lemma}[{\cite[Proposition 5.2]{twoViews}}] Let $S_P$ be a quadric, and let $(P_1,P_2,S_P)$ be a critical configuration, with camera centers $p_1,p_2$ not both lying in the singular locus of $S_P$.
-Then there is a 1:1 correspondence between pairs of permissible lines, and configurations conjugate to $(P_1,P_2,S_P)$. \end{lemma}
+\begin{proposition}[{\cite[Proposition 5.3]{twoViews}}] Let $S_P$ be a quadric, and let $P_1,P_2$ be two cameras with camera centers $p_1,p_2$, not both lying in the singular locus of $S_P$.
+Let $\widetilde{S_P}$ denote the strict transform of $S_P$ in $\Bl_{\textbf{P}}(\p3)$.
+There is a 1:1 correspondence between pairs of permissible lines on $S_P$, and configurations conjugate to $(P_1,P_2,\widetilde{S_P})$. \end{proposition}

-Since we will be working with these quadrics extensively throughout the rest of the paper, it makes sense to distinguish the quadrics that constitute a critical configuration from the ones that do not:
+Since we will be working with these quadrics extensively throughout the rest of the paper, it makes sense to distinguish the quadrics that give rise to a critical configuration from the ones that do not:

-\begin{definition} Given two cameras $P_1,P_2$, a \emph{critical quadric} is a quadric $S_P$ along with two permissible lines $g_{P_1}^{2}$ and $g_{P_2}^{1}$ such that $(P_1,P_2,S_P)$ is a critical configuration. \end{definition}
+\begin{definition} Given two cameras $P_1,P_2$, a \emph{critical quadric} is a quadric $S_P$ along with two permissible lines $g_{P_1}^{2}$ and $g_{P_2}^{1}$ such that $(P_1,P_2,\widetilde{S_P})$ is a critical configuration. \end{definition}

+\begin{remark} In \cref{sec:background}, we defined critical configurations to lie in $\Bl_{\textbf{P}}(\p3)$ rather than $\p3$ to ensure that the maximal critical configurations would be closed varieties.
+Had we defined them to lie in $\p3$, the critical configurations for two views would not be quadrics as above, but rather the quadrics minus the permissible lines. \end{remark}